GeneMarks/kirby-jellyfin/README.md

 cachetime=3600
 itemlimit=20
 ```
 4. View the provided `jellyfin.js` file to see an example implementation.
-You can see a live example of this implementation [here](https://genemarks.net/about) by clicking the "Watching" tab.